 Abstract

-Salmon research, management and conservation generates increasingly vast and diverse data crucial for effective decision making in resource management.
-Yet, these resources remain largely fragmented across jurisdictions, disciplines and outdated infrastructures, limiting their use in responsive fisheries management.
-Biologists are increasingly assuming the responsibilities of data stewards to address these challenges, yet often lack clear guidance or institutional support to do so.
-To address this, we distill seven best practices for salmon data stewardship and demonstrate their application through a case study.
-We provide practical guidance for those transitioning into these essential stewardship roles, outlining real world examples, tools, and templates specific to the salmon research and management domain.
-We argue that effective salmon management hinges upon formally establishing data stewardship as a dedicated, institutionally supported professional role.
-We outline key best practices including both socio-cultural and technical solutions that collectively ensure salmon data meet modern open science principles and respect Indigenous Data Sovereignty.
-Through an illustrative case study involving sockeye salmon productivity analyses across Pacific Coast jurisdictions, we highlight how clearly defined stewardship practices can enhance data reproducibility, integration, and management efficacy.
-With a foundation of shared best practices, salmon data stewards will enable faster, more transparent decisions that draw from broader, cross-jurisdictional datasets, and support development of tools that leverage recent advances in artificial intelligence—ultimately strengthening the management and conservation of salmon populations and the ecosystems upon which they depend.
+Fisheries research, management, and conservation increasingly generate vast and diverse data crucial for timely decision-making.
+Yet these data remain largely fragmented across jurisdictions, disciplines, and outdated infrastructure, limiting their use in responsive fisheries management.
+Biologists are increasingly taking on data stewardship responsibilities to address these challenges, often without clear guidance, training, or support.
+Shared, community-agreed practices for implementing domain-specific data standards are needed to move beyond generic data management guidance toward fit-for-purpose tools and workflows.
+To address this gap—and to show how other communities can do so—we develop seven practices for salmon data stewardship and demonstrate their application through a real-world case study.
+We provide practical guidance for those transitioning into these essential stewardship roles, including domain-specific tools, templates, and examples from salmon research and management.
+We argue that effective salmon management depends on formally establishing data stewardship as a dedicated, institutionally supported professional role.
+These practices integrate both sociocultural and technical approaches to ensure data meet modern open science principles and respect Indigenous Data Sovereignty.
+Through a case study of a historical sockeye salmon productivity analysis spanning Pacific Coast jurisdictions, we highlight how clearly defined data stewardship practices enhance data reproducibility, integration, and management efficacy.
+With a foundation of shared practices, data stewards will enable faster, more transparent decision-making, support development of machine-actionable datasets that leverage advances in artificial intelligence, and expand the use of cross-jurisdictional datasets—ultimately strengthening the management and conservation of salmon populations and the ecosystems they inhabit, and, by extension, other data-rich fisheries data domains.

 Introduction